openclimatedata/national-inventory-submisions/README.md

 make
 ```

-to generate a list of all available submissions in `data`.
+to generate a list of all available submissions in `data` as a CSV file.

 Run
 ```